dustinjschultz/ocr_action_sequencer/README.md

 1. Define your main "SequenceData"
 2. Define your interrupt SequenceData's (if any)
-3. Configure the `Launcher.ahk` to use your SequenceData's
+3. Configure `Launcher.ahk` to use your SequenceData's

 For an example of a SequenceData, see the example in the `/Sequence Data/Test/` folder.
 Use `/Noncore Helpers/Screen cords reader.ahk` helper to get your screen coordinates X and Y fields.